Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Related Work

 \section{Related Work}

-TDC is the first curated collection of learning tasks and datasets for therapeutics.
-Further, TDC provides realistic benchmarks and a programmatic library to facilitate machine learning research.
-Next, we discuss how TDC relates to data collections, benchmarks, and ML libraries designed for non-therapeutics areas.
+TDC is the first unifying platform of datasets and learning tasks for drug discovery and development.
+We briefly review how TDC relates to data collections, benchmarks, and toolboxes in other areas.